This post may contain affiliate links; see site footer for more details.

 if when it does decide to get inspired on the spot.

 How do amp up your productivity when it’s lacking?
+Do you have any favorite productivity hacks?

 I’d lovelovelove to hear what works (+ what doesn’t work!) fo’ you, so drop a comment with your own productivity hacks!